-A 12-track album Naomi released under the Tribal Invazion label she founded, Positive Energy received rave reviews from listeners for its diverse sound and topics.
-Songs include “Alhadji,” which concerns taking advantage of gullible men of wealth; “Cadavere,” about a relationship gone bad; “Skin Tight Jeans,” a tribute to looking great in the club; and “Suffer Don Finish,” a massive, unrelenting jam African-style with hyped-up ad-libs from Congolese superstar Awilo Longomba.
+Positive Energy has other notable songs.
+There’s “Cadavere,” which is about a relationship gone bad.
+There’s “Skin Tight Jeans,” which is a tribute to looking great in the club.
+And there’s “Suffer Don Finish,” a massive, unrelenting jam African-style with hyped-up ad-libs from Congolese maestro Awilo Longomba.

 With Positive Energy, more people took notice of Naomi Achu.
-In addition to substantial airplay on international radio and television stations, she opened for high-profile acts like Fally Ipupa (DR Congo) and Timaya (Nigeria).
-Naomi closed out the year with a Best Female Artist award at the Cameroon Urban Music Awards (CUMA) and a spot on the Top 10 Most Beautiful Cameroonian Celebrities 2011 list at TheRichest.org.
+In addition to substantial airplay on international radio and television stations, she opened for high-profile African acts like Fally Ipupa from DR Congo and Timaya from Nigeria.
+Naomi closed out the year with a Best Female Artist award at the Cameroon Urban Music Awards and a spot on the Top 10 Most Beautiful Cameroonian Celebrities 2011 list at TheRichest.org.

 The next year, Naomi reached an important landmark.
 On July 28, 2012, she won the Best Female Artist award at the Cameroon Entertainment Awards, the first of its kind for her homeland.